 - Have a 20th anniversary vow renewal.
 We just went to the courthouse when we got married 15 years ago.
 We need to have a big celebration and invite all our friends and family since we never had a wedding.

-- Helicopter ride near an active Volcano.
+- Done! – Helicopter ride near an active Volcano.
 I want to see molten lava.
+We took a helicopter tour on the Big Island.

 - Join in a Songkran festival.
 It was a ton of fun when I was a kid and it would be great if RB40 Jr. can experience this.